Appendix A — Certification Frequently Asked Questions

 This depends on state regulations and requirements of your employer.

 NOTE: All individuals are responsible for keeping current their contact information on file in their record.
-ANFP and CBDM are not responsible for missed communications due to incorrect e-mail or mailing address in their record or for e-mail messages not retrieved from a Spam folder.
+ANFP and CBDM are not responsible for missed communications due to incorrect e-mail or mailing address in their record or for e-mail messages not accessed from a Spam folder.

 Click below to download a printable flyer with the information on this page.